neoforged/Documentation/docs/resources/client/models/modelloaders.md

         return new MyDynamicModel(context.useAmbientOcclusion(), context.isGui3d(), context.useBlockLight(),
                 spriteGetter.apply(context.getMaterial("particle")), overrides);
     }

+    // Method responsible for correctly resolving parent properties.
+Required if this model loads any nested models or reuses the vanilla loader on itself (see below).
+    @Override
+    public void resolveParents(Function<ResourceLocation, UnbakedModel> modelGetter, IGeometryBakingContext context) {
+        base.resolveParents(modelGetter);
     }
+}

-public class MyDynamicModel implements IDynamicBakedModel {
+// BakedModelWrapper can be used as well to return default values for most methods, allowing you to only override what actually needs to be overridden. public class MyDynamicModel implements IDynamicBakedModel {
-    // Sprite of the missing texture.
-Can be used as a fallback when needed. private static final TextureAtlasSprite MISSING_TEXTURE =
+    // Material of the missing texture.
+Its sprite can be used as a fallback when needed. private static final Material MISSING_TEXTURE =
-            new Material(TextureAtlas.LOCATION_BLOCKS, MissingTextureAtlasSprite.getLocation()).sprite();
+            new Material(TextureAtlas.LOCATION_BLOCKS, MissingTextureAtlasSprite.getLocation());

     // Attributes for use in the methods below.
 Optional, the methods may also use constant values if applicable. private final boolean useAmbientOcclusion;